 Pythium Root Rot

 Pythium root rot, a fungal disease, can kill a bird of paradise if the conditions causing the infection aren't remedied.
-Wet soil, either from poorly draining soil or overwatering, encourages the growth of the fungus and, once corrected, the plant should produce new roots to replace the damaged ones.
+Wet soil, either from poorly draining soil or overwatering, encourages the growth of the fungus and, once corrected, the plant should produce new roots to replace the damaged ones, advises the University of California Statewide Integrated Pest Management Program.
 Symptoms of root rot include sparse and yellow foliage and the lack of growth in height of the plant.